MicrosoftDocs/microsoft-365-docs-pr.sv-SE/microsoft-365/security/office-365-security/office-365-ti.md

 ## <a name="how-do-we-get-these-capabilities"></a>Hur får vi de här funktionerna?

-Funktionerna för undersökning av hot och hot i Microsoft 365 ingår i Microsoft Defender för Office 365 abonnemang 2, som ingår i Enterprise E5 eller som ett tillägg till vissa prenumerationer.
+Microsoft 365 threat investigation and response capabilities are included in Microsoft Defender for Office 365 Plan 2, which is included in Enterprise E5 or as an add-on to certain subscriptions.
 Mer information finns i [Defender för Office 365 abonnemang 1 och abonnemang 2.](office-365-atp.md#microsoft-defender-for-office-365-plan-1-and-plan-2)

 ## <a name="required-roles-and-permissions"></a>Obligatoriska roller och behörigheter